NathanH-VCU/Access-Twitter-API/README.md

 -	Dataset : YouTube comments from Kaggle

 ## Data
-For our data we are utilizing Kaggle's YouTube Statistics dataset, specifically the ccomments.csv file.
+For our data we are utilizing Kaggle's YouTube Statistics dataset, specifically the comments.csv file.
 This data set contains a list of Video ID's, comments, likes, and the Sentiment of the comments.
 For our project we are only utilizing th comments and their sentiment for training and developing our model.
 The size of our data set is 18,409 comments with 12.7% negative sentiment, 25% neutral sentiment, and 62% positive sentiment.

 ## Doc